We’ve already seen aggregate functions in action:

 SELECT COUNT(*) FROM users WHERE country = 'us'

 An aggregate function returns a value for the group of records.
-In our case,
+In our case, it gives us a number of records.

 There’s another type of function in SQL – scalar functions.
 Unlike aggregate functions, they receive input (a column value, a user-defined value, like string/number or no input at all) and return a single value or a set of values.
 In the previous lesson, we saw a type-casting operator ::